printags/node-pcsclite/README.md

 ### Are prebuilt binaries provided?

-No, because it brings more problems than it solves.
-The C++ code (Node Native Modules, C++ Addons) is built automatically during installation (using [node-gyp](https://github.com/nodejs/node-gyp)).

-That means that cross-compilation is not possible by default.
-If you want to use this library in your [Electron](https://www.electronjs.org/) or [NW.js](https://nwjs.io/), see [Can I use this library in my Electron app?](#can-i-use-this-library-in-my-electron-app).
+Yes!
+Starting from version 0.7.0, this library provides prebuilt binaries for common platforms (Windows, macOS, Linux) and for both Node.js and Electron.
+The prebuilt binaries are automatically downloaded during installation, so you don't need to have a C/C++ compiler installed.

+If a prebuilt binary for your platform is not available, the library will automatically build from source using [node-gyp](https://github.com/nodejs/node-gyp).
+In this case, you'll need to have a C/C++ compiler and the PC/SC development libraries installed (see the [Installation](#installation) section).

+This makes it much easier to use this library in your [Electron](https://www.electronjs.org/) or [NW.js](https://nwjs.io/) applications without having to worry about rebuilding the native module.

 ### Disabling drivers to make pcsclite working on Linux